 Sorry to make this harder than it needs to be, but there are about a million cool places in China you’ll need to see when you go!
 But luckily for you, we’ve narrowed it down to the must-see spots.

 If you're a lover of Pinterest, you've probably seen the famous rice terraces of China found near a town called Guilin right?
-Any guide will send you there...but there's actually another lesser known town right next door - and not to knock the rice terraces at all, but you'd be seriously missing out if you didn't know to go spend a few days in Yangshuo.
+Any guide will send you there...but there's actually another lesser known town right next door - and not to knock the rice terraces at all, but you'd be seriously missing out if you didn't know to go spend a few days in Yangshuo and Guilin.

-Fall in love with Dr. Suess mountains and wear flower crowns while you float down the river on a bamboo raft?
+Fall in love with Dr. Seuss mountains and wear flower crowns while you float down the river on a bamboo raft?
 Yes please!